kian23kpt/RxJS-CheatSheet/README.md

 ### single

-Just like `find` operator but emits an error if more than one value is found or none is emitted fomr the source.
+Just like `find` operator but emits an error if more than one value is found or none is emitted from the source.

 ```js
 import { of, pipe } from 'rxjs';